Infectious Disease Control

 A geographer’s perspective

 Jacques May, a medical geographer, was the first to propose the ecological model of health.
-He viewed disease as a reduction in survival caused by maladjustment of a person to the environment.20 The capacity of individuals to adjust to their environment is genetic, although it is generally mediated by the traits and behaviours associated with their culture.
-As an example, May cited the high haemoglobin levels found in people who live at high altitude.
+He viewed disease as a reduction in survival caused by maladjustment of a person to the environment.20 The capacity of individuals to adjust to their environment is genetic, although it is generally mediated by the traits and behaviors associated with their culture.
+As an example, May cited the high haemoglobin levels found in people who live at high altitudes.
 For them high haemoglobin is a necessary adaption to low oxygen pressure.
 If a similar haemoglobin level were found in someone living at sea level, it could indicate disease.

 These ideas led to the development of May’s model of the elements of transmissible disease, which include:21